Wildbrick142/V-Tunable-Names/README.md

 Contributions are welcome.
 The more names the merrier!
 However, please ensure that the names are added to the correct build file (or just dump them all in the full list file and I'll sort it later, though that might take a while). **DO NOT** submit custom names that don't match any hashes, and please be mindful of hash collisions!

-## Categories
+## Contexts
-All tunable categories, might be useful.
+All tunable contexts, might be useful.

-Main categories.
+Main contexts.
 Those seem to be always used.
 - BASE_GLOBALS
 - CD_GLOBAL
 - MP_GLOBAL
 - MP_FM_MEMBERSHIP

-Dynamic categories.
+Dynamic contexts.
 Those are suffixed with the respective contentLists index.
 - CONTENT_MODIFIER_
 - CONTENT_MODIFIER_MEMBERSHIP_

-Misc.
+Misc. contexts.
 Typically used for gamemode-specific changes, eg to disable snow in stunt races specifically, etc. Rarely used.
 Some are unused altogether.
 - MP_CNC, MP_CNC_TEAM_COP, MP_CNC_TEAM_VAGOS, MP_CNC_TEAM_LOST
 - MP_FM, MP_FM_DM, MP_FM_SURVIVAL, MP_FM_BASEJUMP, MP_FM_CAPTURE, MP_FM_LTS, MP_FM_VERSUS, MP_FM_GANG_ATTACK
 - MP_FM_MISSIONS, MP_FM_HEIST, MP_FM_CONTACT, MP_FM_RANDOM, MP_FMADVERSARY